prometheus/docs/content/docs/operating/security.md

 accessible under the `/-/reload` and `/-/quit` paths.

 In Prometheus 1.x, `/-/reload` and using `DELETE` on `/api/v1/series` are accessible to anyone with access to the HTTP API.
-The `/-/quit` endpoint is disabled by default, but can be enabled with the `-web.enable-remote-shutdown` flag.

 The remote read feature allows anyone with HTTP access to send queries to the remote read endpoint.
 If for example the PromQL queries were ending up directly